Black lemur: Diet

-Behavior
+Behaviour

 The black lemur lives in both primary and secondary forest.
 It is active both during the day and at night.
 It forages in both the upper and middle canopy, especially at night, and during the day it also forages in the understory.
 In degraded habitats, it also forages on the ground and may even eat soil.

 The black lemur lives in groups of 2 to 15 members, including approximately equal numbers of males and females.
 Average group size is about 10 members, although the average may be smaller for E. m. flavifrons.
 Females are dominant over males, although intragroup fighting is rare.

 Groups have home ranges of about 3.5 to 7 hectares.
 Ranges overlap considerably, and population density can reach 200 individuals per square kilometer.

 Black lemurs also have a habit of picking up and biting at toxic millipedes.
 The toxins are usually not fatal to the lemurs and they try to stimulate the millipede to release its toxins in self-defence.
 Once this is achieved the black lemur will rub the millipede around its body to get the toxins on its fur.
-It is believed that they do this to help repel insects with the millipedes poison.
+It is believed that they do this to help repel insects with the millipedes poison, though the toxins also appear to have pleasurable psychoactive effects on the lemurs.